HasnaeLK/PROJET_Collecteur_Points_Int-r-t_Projet3/README.md

 - Android 5.0 or above (for running the app on an emulator or device)
 - Internet connection (for downloading dependencies)

+## Permissions
+The app requires the following permissions:

+- ACCESS_FINE_LOCATION: For obtaining precise location data.
+- ACCESS_COARSE_LOCATION: For obtaining approximate location data.

+These permissions are requested in the AndroidManifest.xml.

+## Application Structure

+The app consists of the following key activities:

+**- HomeActivity:** The main launcher activity where users can see their POIs and access other features.
+**- AboutActivity:** Provides information about the app.
+**- ManagePoiActivity:** Allows users to manage, edit, or delete POIs.
+**- PoiDetailActivity:** Displays detailed information about a selected POI.
+**- MapActivity:** Displays POIs on a Google Map.